Adillwma/QuantumHarmonics/README.md

 <img src="Images/output56.png" width=500>

 *The potential for Hydrogen when the value of quantum number* $l$ *is zero.
-This is effectivly the electrostatic Columb potential.
-The potential for* $l=0$ *is continuous, going to* $-\infty$ *in its limit, resulting in a spherically symetrical potential*
+This is effectively the electrostatic Columb potential.
+The potential for* $l=0$ *is continuous, going to* $-\infty$ *in its limit, resulting in a spherically symmetric potential*

 </div>

 We can now use the same method as outlined in [Part 1](#Part-1---The-Quantum-Harmonic-Oscillator) to create the kinetic energy term matrix $D$ and add it to the potential $V$, to find the Hamiltonian matrix $H$.
-We agin use our linear algebra solver to find the eigenvalues and eigenvectors of $H$, and compare the results to the expected eigenvalues and wavefunctions, this time for the Hydrogen atom.
+We again use our linear algebra solver to find the eigenvalues and eigenvectors of $H$ and compare the results to the expected eigenvalues and wavefunctions, this time for the Hydrogen atom.

 ##### *NOTE: We must use a range of* $r$ *such that the wavefunction become negligible, and a large number of* $r$ *points, at least 1000, to ensure the numerical solutions stability as demonstrated in [Appendix Section 2.1](#Appendix_stability).*